Skyrme pseudopotentials at next-to-next-to-leading order Construction of local densities and first symmetry-breaking calculations: Introduction

 Several possible avenues have been proposed in the literature: the addition of tensor terms to the Skyrme pseudopotential has been systematically explored in Refs.~\cite{Lesinski07,Bender09,Hellemans12,Colo07,Zalewski08}.
 Another direction is the introduction of additional density dependencies for the coupling constants, both for terms without~\cite{Lesinski06,Erler2010} and with gradients~\cite{Krewald1977,Pearson1994,Chamel09}.
 We also mention the construction of Skyrme functionals that are strictly generated by a density-independent pseudopotential including three- and four-body terms with gradients that aim at spuriosity-free multi-reference calculations~\cite{Sadoudi13a,Sadoudi13b}.

-The approach we will explore here is based on original work by Carlsson and collaborators~\cite{Carlsson08}.
-They proposed to revisit the possibility of adding terms with increasing number of gradients to the Skyrme EDF, which was later explored as well from the perspective of a pseudopotential~\cite{Raimondi11a}.
-Some of these terms were in fact already considered in the original papers by Skyrme~\cite{Skyrme56,Bell56,Skyrme59}.
+The approach we will explore here is based on original work by the Jyv{\"a}skyl{\"a} group~\cite{Carlsson08,Carlsson10a,Carlsson10b,Raimondi11a}.
+They proposed to revisit the possibility of adding terms with increasing number of gradients to the Skyrme EDF, some of which were in fact already considered in the original papers by Skyrme~\cite{Skyrme56,Bell56,Skyrme59a,Skyrme59b}.
 This type of extension can be made in a systematic fashion by studying all possible terms that can be added up to a given number of gradients: for a maximum of $2\ell$ gradients, the resulting EDF is labelled N$\ell$LO.
-The traditional Skyrme pseudopotential, which includes terms up to two gradients, is labelled NLO, while Refs.~\cite{Carlsson08,Raimondi11a} originally explored the possibilities of N3LO EDFs, including up to six gradients.
-N3LO EDFs have been further explored by the Lyon group, who obtained promising results in the study of infinite nuclear matter~\cite{Davesne13,Davesne14,Davesne15}.
-However, to the best of our knowledge, no adjustments to experimental data of finite nuclei of N3LO or higher order EDFs exists at the time of writing.
+The traditional Skyrme pseudopotential, which includes terms up to two gradients, is labelled NLO, while Refs.~\cite{Carlsson08,Carlsson10a,Carlsson10b,Raimondi11a} explored the possibilities of N3LO EDFs, including up to six gradients.
+Carlsson \emph{et al} \cite{Carlsson08} formulated the most general bilinear form of such EDF that is compatible with the usual symmetry requirements, whereas Raimondi \emph{et al} constructed the most general contact two-body pseudopotential with up to six gradients~\cite{Raimondi11a}.
+Both approaches yield an EDF of the same form, but the one obtained from the latter has a smaller number of independent coupling constants, see Appendix~\ref{app:coupling}.
+All of these developments were formulated in terms of gradients coupled to spherical tensors, which is well suited for a numerical implementation in spherical symmetry as the one documented in Ref.~\cite{Carlsson10a}.
+Using this code and a new strategy for density matrix expansion in terms of gradients instead of density dependencies, the authors of Ref.~\cite{Carlsson10b} demonstrated that the physics of finite-range interactions, including that of nonlocal exchange potentials, can be successfully mapped onto a Skyrme EDF in a systematically improvable manner when increasing the order in gradients.
+No other parameterization of a higher-order Skyrme EDF has been published by this group, though.

+The further development of N$\ell$LO EDFs was taken up by a collaboration of researchers from Lyon, Valencia, and York~\cite{Davesne13,Davesne14,Davesne15,Davesne15b,Davesne16,Becker15,BeckerPhD,Becker17,Becker19}, who opted for a formulation in terms of Cartesian tensors as traditionally employed for the standard NLO EDF, and who limited themselves so far to the subset of pseudopotential-generated terms that are invariant under local gauge transformations.
+These terms are the ones that contribute to the equation of state of homogeneous infinite nuclear matter, and their influence on the latter was studied in detail in Refs.~\cite{Davesne13,Davesne14,Davesne15,Davesne15b,Davesne16,Becker15}.
+Again, it was found that the properties of nuclear matter obtained with various other approaches and interactions can be successfully mapped onto a Skyrme EDF when increasing the order in gradients.
+Adjusting parameters to infinite matter, however, is not sufficient to obtain a predictive parametrization for calculations of finite nuclei.